Prior to sleep, make a conscious decision to remember your dreams and ask for guidance. This actually improves your

 Write down only a few symbols.
 It is not important to catch every aspect because many portions of the dreamscape will reveal the same message in several different ways.
 Start slowly, capturing the mood, landscape, and as many details as you can recall.
 The dreamscape lends itself well to association so even if you are not sure of the accuracy of the symbolism, in the beginning you can use whatever words or images come to mind.
 This will allow you to start recognizing the profound input that always emerges from within.
 Connect with the emotion you felt upon waking for easier dream recall.

-- Once you are able to easily recall your dreams, start looking for the less obvious symbols, like time of day, lighting, colors and numbers.
+Once you are able to easily recall your dreams, start looking for the less obvious symbols, like time of day, lighting, colors and numbers.
 Are objects on the left or right?
 This will tell you about the direction the dream is offering.
 See Placement and Perspective in the Dream Dictionary.

 You dream of the type of things that consciousness would rather keep ‘below the surface.’
 Do not become frustrated when you are unable to recall the content.
 If accessing this information were easy, it wouldn't be the subject of your dream.
 Sometimes finding the appropriate words appears difficult, so try drawing images.
 Explore the ‘flavor’ of your dream and the feelings it created.

 The most important part of dream processing is the practice of recording information before your mind moves to analyze it.
 Approaching the content as objectively as possible to record the details will allow you to analyze it later.
 Even while it may appear nonsensical to you, discussing the content with a friend or partner can sometimes help you to understand it.

 Remember that the subconscious speaks ‘cryptically,’ specifically to allow repressed information to come forward so record everything.
-See Why Dreams are Bizzarre in the Member Center.
+See Why Dreams are Bizarre in the Member Center.